Kali-Hac/SPC-MGR/README.md

 - Pytorch >= 1.1.0
 - faiss-gpu >= 1.6.3

-Here we provide an example for installing the requirment for the environment with cudatoolkit=9.0 and cudnn=7.6.5:
+Here we provide a configuration file to install the requirments with cudatoolkit=9.0 and cudnn=7.6.5:
 ```bash
 conda install --file requirements.txt
 ```

+**Note**: If this file fails to work on your machine, please install the cudatoolkit and cudnn version corresponding to your graphic cards.

 ## Datasets and Models